 The only other summer records are of a pair near limber pines near I-80 Exit 1 in southwest Kimball Co 21 Jun 2008 and a male at a Chadron, Dawes Co feeder 25 Jun 1987 (Williams 1987).

 Winter: Wintering birds in Nebraska are most often reported in Scotts Bluff Co, suggesting arrival via the North Platte River Valley from the Laramie Mountains in eastern Wyoming.
-Tallman et al (2002) consider Cassin’s Finch to be “accidental” away from the Black Hills with only two records.
+Tallman et al (2002) consider Cassin’s Finch to be “accidental” away from the Black Hills in South Dakota with only two records.